-Question 4.3: Is there potential conflict between policy CS4, which states that town centre uses will be permitted outside centres only if the listed criteria (a) - (d) are met and policy CS21 which states that tourism attractions will be supported in the Town Centre and Resort Core?
-Should the policies or their supporting text be modified to give clearer guidance on the type of main town centre uses which will be permitted outside of the Town Centre but within the Resort Core? (see also Matter 7)
+7.3 Is there potential conflict between policy CS4, which states that town centre uses will be permitted outside centres only if the criteria (a) - (d) are met and policy CS21 which states that tourism attractions will be supported in the town centre and resort core?
+Should the policies or their supporting text be modified to give clearer guidance on the type of main town centre uses which will be permitted outside of the Town Centre but within the Resort Core? (see also Matter 4)